 The expansion of online trading and the growth of digital marketplaces such as Amazon, eBay and Alibaba exposed end customers to more product information than ever, including pricing, competitors and overall capabilities.
 The hyper-spread of e-commerce changed the buying journey for consumers and businesses alike.
 It made it increasingly easier for end customers to purchase directly from manufacturers and brands.
 Now 87% of business-to-business (B2B) buyers prefer to base their purchasing decisions on online research rather than engagement with a salesperson.

 In this context, most customers are no longer happy to simply receive advice and act by themselves to implement that advice.
 Looking for and putting together all the pieces of the puzzle themselves takes too long.
 It requires a level of resources most businesses are not prepared to deploy, and the risk level is too high.
 Tighter budgets also drive B2B customers to seek one-stop solutions to their challenges.
 They expect brand owners and/or their leading partners to take an active role in assembling everything that is needed and orchestrating all the parties involved.
 This expectation drives collaboration as well as competition and blurs the lines between roles within the channel.
 Multiple partners engage in closing a sale, and a supplier could also be a distributor or vice-versa.
 Each plays a part in sync with the other constituents.
 One or more participants bring the product.
 Others bring the skills and others the infrastructure to provide the complete response to the customer’s demands.
-With these evolving business needs and expectations, the channel has become an ecosystem.
+The channel has become an ecosystem with these evolving business needs and expectations.
 The relationship between the brand and its extended partners has become one of orchestration.

 The diagram above can help visualize the development of channel processes and technology over time.
 However, in reality, these developments are not linear.
-The middlemen, influencers and ecosystems all exist side-by-side today.
+The middlemen, influencers, and ecosystems all exist side-by-side today.
 It is a time of complexity and opportunity.
 Most companies still rely on middlemen.
-Some have made the shift, put in the effort to attract influential, non-transactional partners and adopted collaboration as the mechanism to engage.
-Some companies, based on their size, industry or portfolio complexity, may not need to change their channel model for a long time.
+Some have made the shift, put in the effort to attract influential, non-transactional partners, and adopted collaboration as the mechanism to engage.
+Based on their size, industry, or portfolio complexity, some companies may not need to change their channel model for a long time.
 But for those organizations significantly impacted by the factors that are bringing about the age of the ecosystems, becoming early channel orchestrators can provide the means to transform their business and an opportunity to outperform their peers.
 In the long term, it may mean survival.